 In fact, about thirty percent of Acts is composed of debates, dialogues, monologues, sermons and other types of oral presentations.
 This is a far higher percentage of speech material than we find in other ancient narratives, probably because Luke relied on speeches as an appeal to the authority of the apostles.
 Altogether, there are about 24 speeches in Acts: eight from Peter, nine from Paul, one from Stephen, one from James, and a few from others.
 And the vast majority of these speeches are made by apostles; the rest are mostly made by prophets and prominent church leaders.

 But why is this important?
 The speeches in Acts tell us who the early church leaders were and what they thought about many issues.
 They show us why the disciples were willing to suffer for the sake of Christ.
 They bear witness to the apostles' service to Christ and record their instructions for building his kingdom.
 They also authorize Luke's perspectives on the history of the early church.

-Now, there have been many critical scholars in the 19th and 20th centuries who do not accept that Luke provided true reports of the speeches he included in Acts.
+Now, there have been many critical scholars in the nineteenth and twentieth centuries who do not accept that Luke provided true reports of the speeches he included in Acts.
 And we have to admit that there are examples in the ancient world of historical accounts in which speeches are not based on fact.

 But a number of critical and evangelical scholars point out that many historians before, during and after Luke's day worked hard to ensure that the speeches in their histories were true representations of actual speeches.
 And in fact, as we look more closely at the speeches in Acts, we find convincing evidence that Luke was one of these reliable historians, so the speeches he included really do represent authoritative apostolic teachings.